MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 - **Hardware validator.** Checks whether your hardware meets the [system requirements](../concepts/system-requirements-23h2.md).
 For example, all the machines in the system have the same manufacturer and model.
 - **Active Directory validator.** Checks whether the Active Directory preparation tool is run prior to running the deployment.
 - **Network validator.** Validates your network infrastructure for valid IP ranges provided by customers for deployment.
 For example, it checks there are no active hosts on the network using the reserved IP range.
-- **Arc integration validator.** Checks if the Azure Local system meets all the prerequisites for successful Arc onboarding.
+- **Arc integration validator.** Checks if Azure Local meets all the prerequisites for successful Arc onboarding.

 ## Why use Environment Checker?